MTanguin/sqlalchemy-challenge/README.md

+#### "Exploring Weather Patterns and Precipitation Trends for Informed Travelers in Hawaii"

+# Background

+Hawaii is known for its breathtaking natural beauty and pleasant tropical climate, making it a popular destination for travelers seeking sun, sand, and relaxation.
+To gain a deeper understanding of the climate patterns in Hawaii, an in-depth analysis of the climate data is conducted.
+This analysis utilizes various tools and techniques such as SQLAlchemy ORM queries, Pandas, and Matplotlib to explore the climate database.

-# sqlalchemy-challenge
+# Methods

-Climate Analysis

-Subject: Hawaii

-Analyze and Explore the Climate Data

-To do the basic climate analysis and data exploration of the climate database, SQLAlchemy ORM queries, Pandas, and Matplotlib are used as dependencies.

-The following steps are completed:

-1. Use the provided files (climate_starter.ipynb and hawaii.sqlite) to complete your climate analysis and data exploration.

-2. Use the SQLAlchemy create_engine() function to connect to your SQLite database.

-3. Use the SQLAlchemy automap_base() function to reflect your tables into classes, and then save references to the classes named station and measurement.

-4. Link Python to the database by creating a SQLAlchemy session.

-5. Perform a precipitation analysis and then a station analysis by completing the steps in the following two subsections.

-Precipitation Analysis

-1. Find the most recent date in the dataset.

-2. Using that date, get the previous 12 months of precipitation data by querying the previous 12 months of data.

-3. Select only the "date" and "prcp" values.

-4. Load the query results into a Pandas DataFrame, and set the index to the "date" column.

-5. Sort the DataFrame values by "date".

-6. Plot the results by using the DataFrame plot method

-7. Use Pandas to print the summary statistics for the precipitation data.
+1. Data Collection and Setup: The provided files, including "climate_starter.ipynb" and "hawaii.sqlite," are utilized to establish a connection to the SQLite database using SQLAlchemy.
+The tables are reflected into classes using the automap_base() function, and a SQLAlchemy session is created to establish a link with the database.

+2. Precipitation Analysis: The analysis begins with a focus on precipitation.
+The most recent date in the dataset is determined, and the previous 12 months of precipitation data are extracted.
+The relevant data, including the date and precipitation values, are loaded into a Pandas DataFrame.
+The DataFrame is then sorted by date and plotted to visualize the precipitation patterns.
+Additionally, summary statistics for the precipitation data are computed using Pandas.

+3. Station Analysis: The analysis continues with an exploration of the weather stations in the dataset.
+The total number of stations is calculated, and the most active stations, based on the number of observations, are identified.
+Further queries are performed to retrieve information such as the lowest, highest, and average temperatures for the most active station.
+Additionally, the previous 12 months of temperature observations (TOBS) data for this station are extracted and visualized using a histogram.

+4. Designing a Flask API: To provide easy access to the analyzed data, a Flask API is designed based on the developed queries.
+The API includes routes that allow users to retrieve precipitation data, station information, TOBS data, and temperature statistics for specified date ranges.

-Station Analysis
+# Analysis

-1. Design a query to calculate the total number of stations in the dataset.

-2. Design a query to find the most-active stations (that is, the stations that have the most rows).
-To do so, complete the following steps:

-•	List the stations and observation counts in descending order.

-3. Design a query that calculates the lowest, highest, and average temperatures that filters on the most-active station id found in the previous query.

-4. Design a query to get the previous 12 months of temperature observation (TOBS) data.
-To do so, complete the following steps:

-•	Filter by the station that has the greatest number of observations.

-•	Query the previous 12 months of TOBS data for that station.

-•	Plot the results as a histogram with bins=12

-5. Close your session.

-Design Your Climate App

-Design a Flask API based on the queries that you just developed.
-Use Flask to create your routes as follows:

-1.	/

-•	Start at the homepage.

-•	List all the available routes.

-2.	/api/v1.0/precipitation

-•	Convert the query results from your precipitation analysis (i.e. retrieve only the last 12 months of data) to a dictionary using date as the key and prcp as the value.

-•	Return the JSON representation of your dictionary.

-3.	/api/v1.0/stations

-•	Return a JSON list of stations from the dataset.

-4.	/api/v1.0/tobs

-•	Query the dates and temperature observations of the most-active station for the previous year of data.

-•	Return a JSON list of temperature observations for the previous year.

-5.	/api/v1.0/<start> and /api/v1.0/<start>/<end>

-•	Return a JSON list of the minimum temperature, the average temperature, and the maximum temperature for a specified start or start-end range.

-•	For a specified start, calculate TMIN, TAVG, and TMAX for all the dates greater than or equal to the start date.

-•	For a specified start date and end date, calculate TMIN, TAVG, and TMAX for the dates from the start date to the end date, inclusive.

-Overview

-Based from the bar chart, the precipitation data show that in the month of October was the heaviest rain in Hawaii, usually started between in October to May
-(specifically, October,Feb, March, April & sometime in May, 2016-2017)

-The best time to visit Hawaii based on the data is June, as it shows that it has the most dry season.

-Form the most active station the info shows:
-Minimum temperature: 54.0
-Maximum temperature: 85.0
-Average temperature: 71.66378066378067
-The coolest temp: around 53-60F
-The hottest temp: around 80-90F
-The most frequent observed temp: around 74-75
+The analysis of the precipitation data reveals that October experiences the heaviest rainfall in Hawaii, with significant rainfall occurring between October and May, specifically during the months of October, February, March, April, and sometimes May, from 2016 to 2017.
+Based on the data, the best time to visit Hawaii in terms of a drier climate is June.

+The examination of the most active station provides insights into the temperature patterns.
+The minimum temperature recorded is 54.0°F, while the maximum temperature reaches up to 85.0°F. The average temperature is approximately 71.7°F. The observed temperature ranges indicate that the coolest temperatures generally fall between 53°F and 60°F, while the hottest temperatures range from 80°F to 90°F. The most frequently observed temperature is around 74°F to 75°F.

+Source:

 https://courses.bootcampspot.com/courses/2799/assignments/42875?module_item_id=803261